palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 - The sketchfab viewer api are used for the exploration.

 ## Inital setup
-- The code is a webpage and run in a webbrowser
+- The code is a webpage and runs in a webbrowser
 - To make a webpage we use a combination of html, css and javascript.

-- Let start with the necessary html.
+- Lets start by making the html document, with the necessary html.
-- Paste som boilerplate code into this document
+- Paste the boilerplate code below into a code editor

 ```
 <!DOCTYPE HTML>